-Graduates will participate in activities that will enhance the health and wellness of the communities they serve.
+Graduates will enhance the health and wellness of the communities they serve.

 The program concentration is community health and wellness.
 This concentration will be tied throughout your graduate classes and internship rotations to ensure all interns graduate with diverse experiences and skills in community wellness.

 Note: These costs include all costs for all 4 semesters

 |Summary of Intern Program Costs*|